kcoopermiller/pwns/1337UP-2024/crypto/schrodingers-pad/schrodingers-pad.md

 # Crypto: Schrodinger's Pad

-This is a fairly simple puzzle that involves reversing a fault one-time pad encryption
+This is a fairly simple puzzle that involves reversing a faulty one-time pad encryption

 Let's walk thru the `server.py` code to understand the problem more: